urbanspectra-nyc/polylingo/README.md

 ## unilingo ![]()

-Unilingo is an open source software app dev prototyping platform to support language teaching and learning web apps im open source edu.
+Unilingo is an open source software app dev prototyping platform to support language teaching and learning web apps in open source education.

 #### Overview